What is DOMS (Delayed Onset Muscle Soreness)

 When you perform an intense exercise or workout, microscopic tears occur in the fiber of your muscles.
 In response to this tearing, your body increases the amount of inflammation in that damaged area.
 This process triggers a delayed onset of muscle soreness in the body.
 In earlier times, the muscle soreness was attributed to lactic acid build up.
 That has now been debunked.

 There are some myths around DOMS that should be cleared.
 First, people of different levels of fitness can experience DOMS.
 It does not matter if you are a beginner or a professional athlete.
 Any exercise which is new to your body and involves rigorous training can result in soreness.
 Second, you do not need to feel sore after a workout to reap the benefits of exercise.
-Some people think that if you are not sore after a session, you aren’t working hard enough.
-This is not true as your body adapts to repeated training.
-Over a period of time you will experience less DOMS.
-But do not worry, you are still benefiting from the workout.

 Treating DOMS